bzigterman/bzigterman.github.io/projects/weather.md

 - 39°
 - Clear
 - 80% humidity
-- 6 mph wind
+- 4 mph wind
-- 2% cloud cover
+- 1% cloud cover
 - 21 AQI 🟩
+- 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>